 The inter-rate reliability (IRR) level of care is a 1:1 evaluation of Case/Resource Manager's ability to correctly administer the DDA Assessment.
 The level of care is one product of the DDA Assessment.
-DDA Joint Requirements Planning (JRP) staff, DDA's subject matter experts on the DDA Assessment, accompany each Case/Resource Manager in-person or virtually on a DDA Assessment interview annually.
-Waiver participants must provide permission for this staff to accompany the Case/Resource Manager in-person or virtually.
+DDA Joint Requirements Planning (JRP) staff, DDA's subject matter experts on the DDA Assessment, accompany each Case/Resource Manager on a DDA Assessment interview annually.
 The Case/Resource Manager and JRP independently complete separate assessments and the JRP compares the results to ensure that the Case/Resource Manager's determination of ICF/IID eligibility is consistent with the JRP's.
 Additionally, the JRP evaluates the Case/Resource Manager's interview skills and knowledge of the DDA Assessment.